Elerqsousy/leaderboard-api/README.md

 # Leaderboard

 > A simple design for a leaderboard list.
-Users can add names and scores and it will be desplayed as a list.
+All data are stored on Leaderboard API.
+Upon page load, List of scores get updated from the API.
+Upon submitting names and scores, names are added to the list of game scores on the API.
+Upon clicking refresh, list of names are updated and displayed.

 ## Screensot